-- the Learnington area several, large greenhouse facilities were recorded in this area.
-These facilities i) are modern and represent a substantial capital investment in specialty crop operations (horticulture); and. - ii) immediately east of Windsor (south of Highway 3 between Malden Road and Howard Avenue) several large active livestock facilities were recorded in this general area.
+- i) the Leamington area several, large greenhouse facilities were recorded in this area.
+These facilities are modern and represent a substantial capital investment in specialty crop operations (horticulture); and. - ii) immediately east of Windsor (south of Highway 3 between Malden Road and Howard Avenue) several large active livestock facilities were recorded in this general area.